 Course leaderView full profile

-Melissa is a practising BASES accredited and HCPS registered sport and exercise psychologist She has worked with a wide range of people ranging from professional football to amateur runners to international surfers.
-Her interests include increasing self-awareness and positive growth and mental health, developing confidence and emotional control, reducing anxiety, and facilitating communication with peers, parents, coaches and managers.
+Melissa is a practising BASES accredited and HCPC registered sport and exercise psychologist She has worked with a wide range of people ranging from professional football to amateur runners to international surfers.
+Her interests include increasing self-awareness and positive growth and mental health, developing confidence and emotional control, reducing anxiety, and facilitating communication with athletes, parents, coaches and managers.

 This fee covers your tuition and access to course-specific equipment and facilities, as well associated services including access to the library, study skills support, IT support, student support and wellbeing services and membership of the Student Union.
 There may be additional costs by course.